sunyumail93/PipeRNAseq/README.md

 ## Pipeline setup

 Here is an example of mm10 genome setup.
-If you have installed PipeRiboseq.sh pipeline before, then some folders are compatible don't need to be set up again.
+If you have installed [PipeRiboseq](https://github.com/sunyumail93/PipeRiboseq) or [PipeSmRNAseq](https://github.com/sunyumail93/PipeSmRNAseq) pipeline before, then some folders such as the **bin**, **genome** folders (mm10, hg38, etc.) are compatible and many files can be shared.

 0, Files